Borealiscodes/uma-witness-literature/uma-spec/STR-RELATIONS.md

 STR-RELATIONS ensures:
 - canonical relation definitions
 - stable structural connectivity
-- non‑interpretive connections
+- non-interpretive connections
-- cross‑plane referential stability
+- cross-plane referential stability
 - structural clarity across UMA

 It is the module that defines *how entities connect* in UMA’s architecture.